-Have you ever found yourself trying to debug software using a really old language version?
+Have you ever found yourself trying to debug software that is using a really old version of a language?
 Or coding with some arcane libraries that specific conditions to run?

 Fear no more!
 Docker has created a new product aiming to solve all those problems: Docker Dev Environment.
 This allows you to set up repeatable development environments to share work-in-progress with your team, without any conflicts about the stuff installed in each device.

-The critical difference between a frequent Docker container and a Dev Environment container is that you will easily manage code and debug easily to the container without any fuzz.
+The key difference between a common Docker container and a Dev Environment container is that you will be able to code and debug easily directly to the docker container without any fuzz.

 Just create a new safe environment, clone a git repo and open it with Visual Studio Code.